Vasudev08/ParrellComputing_Project_2024/Report.md

 8. Close MPI after sorting is complete

 #### 2b.4 Radix Sort
+Radix Sort is an algorithm that sorts by processing through individual digits, sorting along the way.
+The process can be sped up by allowing each processor to handle a portion of the total array.
+By sorting a subarray and keeping note of the order of subarray chunks being sorted in each processor, they can be placed accordingly back into the main array.
+While this example sorts via binary, the process can account for numbers of any base as long as the # of arrays corresponds correctly.

+1. Initialize MPI for multiprocessor communication
+2. Convert array digits into binary (helps with initial implementation).
+3. Find the maximum element and its # of digits.
+5. Begin iterating through digits starting at the least significant digit up to the maximum digit significance.
+7. Split the array into subarrays depending on the # of processors used and send to workers, keeping track of the order in which each subarray gets sent where.
+9. Each worker will sort its subarray into 2 arrays, the first with digits that are 0, the second with digits that are 1.
+10. Worker returns arrays and master combines the 0 array in order of worker process, then repeats for the 1 array.
+11. Repeat with the next digit until all digits places have been parsed.
+12. End MPI once complete.

 ### 2c.
 Evaluation plan - what and how will you measure and compare

 - Input sizes, Input types